saketh1991/EOG-frontend-assignment/README.md

 ## Create React App Visualization

+This assessment was bespoke handcrafted for $USERNAME.

-Read more about this assessment here
+Read more about this assessment [here](https://react.eogresources.com)